Node Management¶

 Use the command

 to list the server nodes in your system and check if your new node is listed.
-If not, check the log files of the added service and the management service to see if any error message informs you why the node could not be added.$ less /var/log/beegfs-mgmtd.log $ less /var/log/beegfs-meta.log $ less /var/log/beegfs-storage.log
+If not, check the logs of the management and new service to see if there are any relevant messages.$ journalctl -u beegfs-mgmtd $ journalctl -u beegfs-meta $ journalctl -u beegfs-storage

 Removing Nodes¶